Dollar extends gains against euro on 2015 Fed rate hike bets

 The euro hit $1.11130, its lowest against the greenback since Sept.
 4, following Fed officials' recent comments indicating that the U.S. central bank was still on track to raise interest rates this year for the first time since 2006.

 Analysts said traders expect the ECB, meanwhile, to ease policy further.
-One- and three-month euro/dollar risk reversals, which measure demand for options on a currency falling or rising, show their biggest bias in over seven weeks for a weaker euro.
+One- and three-month euro/dollar risk reversals EUR1MRR= EUR3MRR=, which measure demand for options on a currency falling or rising, show their biggest bias in over seven weeks for a weaker euro.

 "The market...is looking forward to December as pretty much a launch date," said Boris Schlossberg, managing director at BK Asset Management in New York, in reference to the Fed's first rate hike.